eoscostarica/guide.eoscostarica.io/docs/developer-tools.md

 ### Why we use Postman?

 1. **User-Friendly:** Having a user-friendly interface enables one to send a simple request by only entering it, filling in the necessary headers, selecting the HTTP method and pressing the ‘send’ button.
 2. **Automation:**  Automated tests can be easily set up using the Postman API testing tool.
-You can automate your test cases in Postman in javascript with impressive features like write test suites, build request that consists of dynamic parameters, pass on data in between the request, etc. In this way tests and requests can be aggregated into a single automated test sequence.
+You can automate your test cases in Postman in JavaScript with impressive features like write test suites, build request that consists of dynamic parameters, pass on data in between the request, etc. In this way tests and requests can be aggregated into a single automated test sequence.
 3. **Cost Effective:**  Apart from the many benefits which this tool provides us, this tool is also very cost effective.
 You can use the Postman in their free plan, which consists of limited features but most helpful.

 ### Postman Installation